Dynnwa/Dynnwa/README.md

 # Hi there, I'm Danny👋

 I'm a third year CS + STAT student from the university of british columbia.
-Currently working on a wide variety of personal projects in javascript, C# and Python.
+Currently having lots of fun learning Machine Learning at my internship at Copperleaf Technologies.
 I absolutely love exploring the random ideas that pop into my head and am always curious about the world around me.
 In my free time i like to solve puzzles and learn what ever kind of strange and abstract math topic I can.